paulinalei/yoyo/_pages/02__about.md

 permalink: /about/
 ---

-Hi, I am Paulina Lei and I am studying Mathematics of Computation at UCLA.
+Hi, I am Paulina Lei.

+I am a senior at UCLA studying Mathematics of Computation, a major that combines curriculum from applied mathematics and computer science.